rafaLino/ngrx-basic/README.md

-# NgrxBasic
+# Ngrx Basic

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3 and use [NGRX](https://ngrx.io/docs)

 ## Development server